NidheeshJain/JEE-Mains-Result-Checker/README.md

 7. Click OK to dismiss the MessageBox

 8. Repeat from Step2 if you want to search results of more Roll Numbers.

+and yes it would be awesome if someone figures out a good captcha solving engine so that......you know what I mean